treatment_boxtext

 CHEMICAL PEELS

-Superficial peels typically result in mild facial redness and occasional swelling that resolves within 48 hours.
-Peeling is similar to a sunburn, and most people can resume normal activities immediately.
-Make-up can be applied a few hours after the procedure.
-It is important to note that moderate depth peels result in intense inflammation and swelling that resolves within a week, as the peeling is more marked and mild redness can persist for weeks.
+Superficial peels typically cause mild facial redness and occasional swelling, which usually subsides within 48 hours.
+The peeling resembles sunburn, and most individuals can resume normal activities immediately.
+Make-up may be applied a few hours after the procedure.

 Specialized range of treatments